 5. Try Preggi Pop Drops.
 During some desperate moments with baby #2, these helped calm my stomach.
 These lozenges are all-natural, drug-free, and taste great (especially if you have a sweet tooth).

 Read this for 22 ways to relieve morning sickness!

 When Does Morning Sickness Stop?

-The good news, though, is that for many women, the second trimester tends to provide a bit of relief from morning sickness and many of the tougher parts of pregnancy.
-You can look forward to hopefully not feeling as tired or as sick as during the first trimester and not struggling with a heavy belly and pregnancy fatigue typical of the third trimester.
+The good news, though, is that for many women, the second trimester tends to provide a bit of relief from morning sickness and many tougher parts of pregnancy.
+You can look forward to hopefully not feeling as tired or sick as during the first trimester and not struggling with a heavy belly and pregnancy fatigue typical of the third trimester.

-And in the end, morning sickness will be a distant memory and worth every minute when you finally have your baby in your arms.
+And in the end, morning sickness will be a distant memory worth every minute when you finally have your baby in your arms.